NCERT Notes: Earthquake - Body Waves, Causes & Types [Geography Notes For UPSC]

 Shallow-focus and Deep-focus Earthquakes

 The bulk of tectonic earthquakes begin at depths of up to ten kilometres in the ring of fire.
 “Shallow-focus” earthquakes are those that have a focal depth of fewer than 70 km, whereas “mid-focus” earthquakes are those with a focal depth of between 70 and 300 km.
 Deep-focus earthquakes can develop at significantly deeper depths (ranging from 300 to 700 km) within subduction zones, wherein older and colder oceanic plates drop below another tectonic plate.
-Due to the tremendous temperature and pressure, deep-focus earthquakes happen in which the subducted lithosphere should no more be brittle.
+Due to the tremendous temperature and pressure, deep-focus earthquakes happen in which the subducted lithosphere should no longer be brittle.
 Faulting brought on by olivine going through a phase transformation into a spinel structure is one potential mechanism for the creation of deep-focus earthquakes.

 Earthquake Clusters

-The majority of earthquakes are related to one another in terms of space and time and occur in a succession.
+The majority of earthquakes are related to one another in terms of space and time and occur in succession.
 There is a belief that earthquakes can reoccur in a predictable pattern, however, most earthquake clusters are made up of minor vibrations that do little to no harm.

 Aftershocks